CROSS-CULTURAL COMMUNICATION: WHEN “YES” MEANS “MAYBE”… OR EVEN “NO”!

 - Believes declining can be compensated for by ongoing communication

-In the case of direct/explicit communicators (predominant in Switzerland), a decision can be changed only under strict circumstances – which, I’ve learned, is why I’ve need to be careful when accepting invites far in advance.
+In the case of direct/explicit communicators (predominant in Switzerland), a decision can be changed only under strict circumstances.
+This, I’ve learned, is why I need to be careful when accepting invites far in advance.
 (Ironically, I’m perceived as a rather direct communicator in Greece!
 However, as changing one’s mind is an accepted part of the process, I feel more relaxed about declining or cancelling there.)

 So what’s the solution to these different styles of communication?
 I allow myself to mindfully accept or decline in the moment, while at the same time allowing for any change that may come.
 I also make a point of communicating in direct/explicit cultures that my commitment is not definite and that I prefer to make up my mind a few days before the event.

-I wish I could give you a recipe for success.
-However, we can only learn from each other before finding our own personal best practice.”
+I wish I could give you a recipe for cross-cultural success.
+However, we can only learn from each other before finding our own personal best practice.